-Man Allegedly Threatened To Kill Havre De Grace Officers, Drove Car Through Station's Lobby
+Timothy Kahl Allegedly Threatened To Kill Havre De Grace Officer Before Ramming SUV Through Police Station's Lobby

 HAVRE DE GRACE, Md.
 (WJZ) — A man reportedly rammed into the Havre de Grace Police station Sunday night after threatening to kill several officers.

-Timothy Joel Jackson Kahl, 24, was charged with two counts of attempted first-degree murder, two counts of assault in the first-degree, reckless endangerment, three counts of malicious destruction of property with a value greater than $1000.00.READ MORE: Maryland Records Lowest COVID-19 Numbers Since The Start Of Pandemic
+Timothy Joel Jackson Kahl, 24, was charged with two counts of attempted first-degree murder, two counts of assault in the first-degree, reckless endangerment, three counts of malicious destruction of property with a value greater than $1000.00.READ MORE: Maryland Athletics Will Return To Full Capacity For Sporting Events In The Fall

 Officers responded to the 400 block of Village Drive after Kahl allegedly called police and said he was going to go there to kill an officer.
 They found Kahl sitting inside a vehicle.
 As officers attempted to make contact, he started driving erratically, police said.
 He struck several parked cars in the process and tried to run over several responding officers.